 Because of our unique responsibilities to support the Department’s programs to benefit American Indians and Alaska Natives, Native American candidates are strongly encouraged to apply.
 The United States Government does not discriminate on the basis of race, color, religion, sex, national origin, political affiliation, sexual orientation, marital status, disability, age, membership in an employee organization, or other non-merit factor.

-Please Note: Intern positions are uncompensated, but are eligible to participate in the Transit Subsidy Benefit Program.
+Salary: Intern positions are without compensation, but are eligible to participate in the Transit Subsidy Benefit Program.

-Your complete application, including required documents, must be received by 11:59 p.m.
-Eastern Standard Time (EST) on the closing date of this program.
+Deadline: Your complete application, including required documents, must be received by 11:59 p.m.
+Eastern Standard Time (EST) on the closing date.